Introduction to AbaPerls

 Over the years, more and more features and concepts have been added to AbaPerls, so it does take more than a coffee break to learn it.
 The good news is that you don't have to learn everything to start using some of the AbaPerls tools.
 Here I try to outline three different "tracks" to get started with AbaPerls.

-The tools SSGREP and SSREPLACE are powerful enough to themselves be interest for shops that do not use MS SQL Server, or are not interested in the developer and CM support offered by AbaPerls.
+The tools SSGREP, SSREPLACE and VCDBLOAD are powerful enough to themselves be interest for shops that do not use MS SQL Server, or are not interested in the developer and CM support offered by AbaPerls but who use SourceSafe or Team Foundation Server.
 For this track you may want to read:

 1. Downloading and installing AbaPerls.
 You only need to read this, if AbaPerls is not already available at your site.